hybridgroup/kidsrubyinstaller-debian/README.md

 NOTE: For a raspberry pi compatible package you must build this package on a raspberry pi.
 It is also recommended that you do not overlock your raspberry pi,
       if you do unpredictable results may occur.

+      This script has been tested to build on Ubuntu 10.04 LTS for maximum Ubuntu compatibility.